dimitriaatos/prepared/main.typ

 #show math.equation: set text(8.5pt)

 = Introduction
-Consider a musician playing a piece of music on an acoustic instrument and whishing to play the same piece on a synthesizer.
+_Consider a musician playing a piece of music on an acoustic instrument and wishing to play the same piece on a synthesizer.
-While pitch and loudness are readily controllable in both domains, it's not equally trivial to do equivalent timbral effects on acoustic and synthesized sounds.
+While pitch and loudness are readily controllable in both domains, it's not equally trivial to do equivalent timbral effects on acoustic and synthesized sounds._
 A skilled sound designer might be able to program a synthesizer to simulate timbral techniques of an acoustic instrument, but will inevitably reach the limits of simulation.
-The usual alternative to simulation is physical modelling synthesis, however, using previous research entails a challenge, as the task in question is not synthesis, but isolating an effect or technique and applying it to another arbitrary sound.
-This paper tackles this challenge for the case of the lightly touched string, proposing an explicit formula.
+The usual alternative to simulation is physical modelling, where, instead of simulating the sound itself, the physical phenomena leading to the sound are simulated.
+Physical modelling is often able to create high quality synthesized versions of acoustic sounds, including timbral techniques.
+While promising, consulting research in physical models only for specific effects entails challenges.

+The majority of physical modelling of acoustic instruments aims at synthesizing This doesn't mean that parts of the model aren't decernable results might still be usable if the part in question is modelled as a separate filter violin body @holm_modeling_2000 no part of the model is responsible for specific techniques, techniques arise when tweaking the control parameters in a certain way.

 Lightly touching a vibrating string is a practice associated with a number of string instrument playing techniques.
 Depending on the touching position and the touching agent, a different technique is performed.
 Flageolet tones (harmonics) are performed by lightly touching a string with a finger on specific fractions of its length.
 The produced sound has a pitch much higher than the original string and a different timbre, often compared to a flute or a whistle.
 Multiphonics is a set of techniques that make single pitch sound	 sources produce sounds with more than one perceivable pitch.
-On strings, multiphonics are performed by lightly touching the string at positions other than those producing harmonics.
+On strings, multiphonics are performed by lightly touching the string at positions other than those producing harmonics @torres_multiphonics_2012-1 @torres_multiphonics_2012-2.
 Prepared strings is another technique where instead of a finger, a variety of objects such as rubbers, bolts or crocodile clips may be attached to the string, the position of the object might be either that of an multiphonic or a harmonic.

 Applying acoustic effects to synths or arbitrary sounds can be attractive for creative purposes, acoustic techniques can bring physical qualities to synthesized sounds.